 What to Watch Out For: Sometimes we will find works that provide us with great, well-informed knowledge on a topic.
 This may be a spectacular article in National Geographic, Scientific American or a witty and interesting book on a fun topic by a popular publisher, such as Simon and Schuster.
 While these are great for giving you insight, they are not scholarship because they are not peer-reviewed publications.

 There are plenty of published works in the world which provide reliable information on a topic, but do not add anything new to the discussion.
 The most common scholarship-doppelgänger in this regard are works written by career journalists.
 They often do a fantastic job in summarizing the available scholarship on a topic and write in an invigorating, accessible way.
-But summarizing old ideas do not push a field forward, even though it may introduce ideas to a much broader audience (with much more lucid prose).
-Thus, some of the basic genre conventions of scholarship is that it uses a solid ground of evidence to build to a conclusion (thesis) that is new or significant.
+A good example might be David McCullough who has written on American historical topics spanning the Brooklyn Bridge to the Wright Brothers.
+But summarizing old ideas do not “push the field forward,” even though the work may introduce ideas to a much broader audience.
+Thus, one of the basic genre conventions of scholarship is that it uses a solid ground of evidence to build to a conclusion (thesis) that is new or significant.
+McCullough’s works tend to summarize ideas already in circulation, albeit in very lucid prose.

 What to Do When You Find It: My advice here is simple: read unevenly.
 Do not put all of your energy into reading each passage with the same intellectual intensity.
 First, get an understanding of what the article or book is about by reading, slowly and carefully, the introduction (or abstract) and then perhaps jumping to the conclusion.
 Remember, you want to find out what the work is ultimately arguing for.
 This should be the new thing that pushes the field forward.
 The bulk of the writing will explain how that conclusion (thesis) was arrived at through marshalling lots of evidence.
 Once you know where the argument is going, try to piece together the most important pieces of evidence that lend to that conclusion.